 Enterprise Architecture is no different.
 In this case, patients stakeholders want to see the solution.
 They want to see how a new or revised Enterprise Architecture initiative will bring the organization closer to it’s desired business outcomes.

-This is why the traditional, standardized framework-centric take on EA is regressive.
+This is why the traditional, standardized framework-centric take on EA has its limits (but that doesn’t mean enterprise architecture frameworks are obsolete).
 IT thought leader and leading Gartner researcher, Brian Burke (above) previously shed some light on this:

 “Focusing on a standard EA framework doesn’t work,” he said.
 “In the past EA practicioners focused on deliverables that were useful to enterprise architects but not valuable to senior management and/or did not respond to a specific business IT need.

 “We’ve witnessed a change in mind-set, execution and delivery of EA.
-The value of EA is not in simply ‘doing EA’, but rather in how it can help evolve the business and enable senior executives to respond to business threats and opportunities,” (for more on responding to threats and opportunities, the Agile way see here).
+The value of EA is not in simply ‘doing EA’, but rather in how it can help evolve the business and enable senior executives to respond to business threats and opportunities.”

 Brian Burke’s statements are echoed across the industry.
 Enterprise Architecture has got to become more about business outcomes and the deliverables that steer an organization toward them.

 Gartner have actually outlined the deliverables behind the wheel – categorizing five different deliverables that will aid in EAs delivering business value.